HIFU: Navigating the Wild, Wild West of Urology and Prostate Cancer

 In The Beginning…

 I had never given two thoughts about my prostate until I hit my sixties.
 Right as I turned 60, my primary care physician recommended I go see a urologist because of an elevated result on a prostate-specific antigen (PSA) test.
 He recommended a urologist in San Antonio, so I made an appointment and went to see the guy.
 I was not impressed.
 He immediately said I should get a biopsy.
 I asked him if the biopsy would identify the cancer as aggressive or slow growing, since I had read that about 75% of prostate cancers in men grow so slowly that they basically pose no threat of metastasis.
 He said that they were not able to accurately predict whether a cancer was aggressive or not.
 So I decided I would forego the biopsy.
-A few years later I began to experience the classic signs of benign prostatic hyperplasia (BPH), commonly known as enlarged prostate.
-As the frequent urination and getting up several times in the middle of the night to urinate gradually got worse, I began trying over the counter remedies, none of which worked, as far as I could tell.
-I was beginning to feel tired because of the sleep interuption, and I was starting to worry that on my trips I would constantly be having to urinate and disrupt my travel.
-So a little over 2 years ago, I heard about a procedure called Urolift.
-I began to investigate this procedure and in the process, ran across another procedure called Butterfly.
+A few years later I began to experience the classic signs of benign prostatic hyperplasia (BPH), commonly known as an enlarged prostate.
+As the frequent urination and getting up several times in the middle of the night to urinate gradually got worse, I began trying over-the-counter remedies, none of which worked, as far as I could tell.
+I was beginning to feel tired because of the sleep interuptions, and I was starting to worry that, on my trips, I would constantly be having to urinate and disrupt my travel.
+So, a little over 2 years ago, I heard about a procedure called Urolift.
+I began to investigate this procedure and, in the process, ran across another procedure called Butterfly.
 I sent an email inquiry to the company that makes the butterfly device, and, a few days later, the CEO of the company called me.
 He said that the device was developed in Israel, and that it had been used there successfully for several years.
 He also said he felt the design of the device was superior to the Urolift system, and that it was currently being tested here in the states.
 He asked where I lived, then suggested that I contact Dr. Brian Mazarella of Urology Austin, who was in the process of doing clinical trials for the Butterfly device.
-I called and made an appointment with Dr. Mazarella and in no time I was sitting in his office discussing the Butterfly procedure with him.
+I called and made an appointment with Dr. Mazarella, and, in no time, I was sitting in his office discussing the Butterfly procedure with him.
 He said before I could be included in the trial, we would have to rule out cancer as the cause of my BPH.
 Since there was, to my knowledge, no history of prostate cancer in my family, I was confident that I would qualify for the clinical trial being conducted by Dr. Mazarella.
 So we scheduled a fusion biopsy of my prostate for September 20, 2022.
 When Dr. Mazzarella’s office called me a few days later and said he wanted to see me right away, I was afraid it was going to be bad news.
 It was…I had prostate cancer.
 After explaining that the cancer was very small and the lowest grade, Dr. Mazzarella suggested that we send some of the tissue to a company in California (Decipher Prostate) for genomic testing, since recent advances in the field of genetics made it possible to predict (with about 75% accuracy) whether a prostate cancer was of the aggressive type.
 So that is what we did, and, based on the genetic testing, Dr. Mazzarella recommended that we treat my cancer with “active surveillance“, as opposed to radiation or surgery.
 He recommended that I see Dr. Robert Dickinson, one of his associates, who was well versed in the application of active surveillance.
 So I began seeing Dr. Dickinson.
 He put me on a drug called Flo-Max, and it provided me with some measurable relief from my BPH symptoms.
-He said we would monitor my PSA and do more biopsies on a periodic basis, about every 18 months.
+He said we would monitor my PSA and do more biopsies on a periodic basis, about every 12 to 18 months.

 Storm Couds Begin To Gather…

-trip to Costa Rica and a wildlife photography trip to Brazil, and didn’t experience a single problem with my BPH.
-During the Brazil trip I spent a week going out daily for up to five hours at a time on a small boat that did not have a bathroom– I never once had to urinate while on the boat.
+I was beginning to think this prostate cancer business was really not that big of a deal.
+I took a birding trip to Costa Rica and a wildlife photography trip to Brazil, and didn’t experience a single problem with my BPH.
+During the Brazil trip, I spent a week going out daily for up to five hours at a time on a small boat that did not have a bathroom; I never once had to urinate while on the boat.
 I was feeling pretty good about myself!
 All that changed in September of 2023.

 A Turn For The Worse…

-At some point Lucy Bush (Dr. Dickinson’s PA), suggested that I might want to move up the date for my second fusion biopsy.
+At some point, Lucy Bush (Dr. Dickinson’s PA), suggested that I might want to move up the date for my second fusion biopsy.
 My PSA had spiked up to 16.3, despite having been taking a new drug (finasteride) since my battles with AUR.
-So I scheduled the biopsy for January 29, 2024, after I returned from a little trip I took to California.
-The biopsy went fine, and fully expected it to show that my cancer had not grown very much and was holding on to a benign prognosis.
+So, I scheduled the biopsy for January 29, 2024, after I returned from a little trip I took to California.
+The biopsy went fine, and I fully expected it to show that my cancer had not grown very much and was holding on to a benign prognosis.
 I was dead wrong.
 On February 7, 2024, I met with Dr. Dickinson, and got the bad news.
-My cancer had tripled in size, raising my Gleason score from 6 to 7 and a reclassification of the cancer from low grade to intermediate grade.
+My cancer had more than tripled in size, raising my Gleason score from 6 to 7 and a reclassification of the cancer from low grade to intermediate grade.

 A Ray of Hope…

 I met with Dr. Gisler on March 5, 2024.
 I liked and trusted him almost immediately.
 He said that I might be a candidate for HIFU, but he needed to do an ultrasound to make sure there was no calcification in my prostate and to make sure it was not too large for him to reach the cancer with his equipment.
 He did the ultrasound, and, thank goodness, he found no problems with size or calcification.
 My procedure was scheduled for Monday April 1, 2024, at St. David’s Surgical Hospital in north Austin.
-Dr. Giesler also delivered another bit of good news– the procedure is now covered by medicare.
+Dr. Giesler also delivered another bit of good news — the procedure is now covered by Medicare.
 I had been preparing for the possibility that HIFU might cause me in excess of $25,000 out of my own pocket, so I was relieved by that news.
 So, as I write these words, I am raring to go.
-I will provide an update after I have the procedure– wish me luck!
+I will provide an update after I have the procedure — wish me luck!

 I Get HIFUed!